Scottish Words Illustrated

 Two dolly girl wood choppers with axe and two mischief makers with a giant magnet about to be at the mercy of a flying magnetized axe.

 “Help the aix is fleein oot o ma hauns.”
-Translated: aix: axe.
+Translate: aix: axe.
 “Help the axe is flying out of my hands.”
 The Scottish Word: aix with its definition and its meaning illustrated and captioned with the … Continue reading Aix. →

 axe, cutting, Death, fence, girls, logs, magnet, teenager